 Salt-water rinsing helps break nasal congestion, while also removing virus particles and bacteria from your nose.
 Here's a popular recipe:

-Mix 1/4 teaspoon salt and 1/4 teaspoon baking soda in 8 ounces of warm water.
+Mix 1/4 teaspoon salt and 1/4 teaspoon baking soda in 8 ounces of distilled, sterile or previously boiled water.
 Use a bulb syringe or nasal irrigation kit to squirt water into the nose.
 Hold one nostril closed by applying light finger pressure while squirting the salt mixture into the other nostril.
 Let it drain.
 Repeat two to three times, then treat the other nostril.